Sound offon

 Maritime Corporation

-Since 1991, Franman has provided a wide range of services to the shipping industry, focused on shipbuilding equipment, spare parts, ship repairs and service, ship supplies, security, underwater cleaning and consulting.
 From the beginning, the company followed the model of the Japanese Trading Houses with their one-stop-shop philosophy.
 The company focused on building partnerships in the Far East - initially Japan and South Korea, and later China.

 Costis J. Frangoulis Founder, President & CEO